• Who we are

 “This positive duty imposes a legal obligation on employers to take proactive and meaningful action to prevent unlawful conduct from occurring in the workplace, including behaviour by students towards employees,” she said.

-National Approach
+National approach

 The review, led by Dr Charlotte Keating and Dr Jo Robinson, will examine current school procedures and best practice methods to address bullying behaviours.
 The review received submissions from parents, teachers, young people, state education departments and the non-government education sector.